 Microloans are typically $50,000 or less, though some consider business loans up to $100,000 to be microloans.
 Microloans for US borrowers can be as little as $500, though loans of $10,000 to $15,000 are the most common.

 Do you have to pay back microloans?

-Yes, borrowers of microloans must pay them back, along with interest.
-Repayment occurs in regular—usually monthly—installments over the course of several years, perhaps three or six.
+Yes, microloans must be paid back, along with interest.
+(Some borrowers, like Kiva and SoLo, charge 0% interest though.)
+Repayment occurs in regular—usually monthly—installments over the course of several years, perhaps three or six years.

 Why do people apply for microloans?

 People look to microloans to finance business expenses like startup costs, operational costs, equipment purchases or upgrades, and debt refinance, among other things.
 People may apply for microloans as opposed to larger business loans because they aren’t able to access capital from a traditional lender.
-Business owners who belong to certain communities supported by microlenders may find a microloan a good option for securing startup financing while receiving technical support and guidance.
+Business owners from communities supported by microlenders may find a microloan a good option for securing startup financing while receiving technical support and guidance.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.